Houston Zoo

 The Houston Zoo is a 55 acre zoological park located within Hermann Park in Houston, Texas, United States.
-The zoo houses over 6,000 animals from more than 600 species.
-It receives 2.1 million visitors each year and is the second most visited zoo in the United States, surpassed only by the San Diego Zoo.
+The zoo houses over 6,000 animals from more than 900 species.
+It receives around 2 million visitors each year and is the second most visited zoo in the United States, surpassed only by the San Diego Zoo.
 It is accredited by the Association of Zoos and Aquariums (AZA).

-The Houston Zoo's mission statement is "The Houston Zoo connects communities with animals, inspiring action to save wildlife."

 The zoo has been operated by the non-profit corporation Houston Zoo since 2002, and was previously operated by the City of Houston.

+History

+Due to the successful repopulation of American bison in the country, the United States government had an excess of bison on managed lands and donated several bison.
+Earl was a bison that was donated in 1922 and he would be the zoo's first animal.

 Exhibits

 African Forest

 Called the most ambitious project in the zoo's then 88-year history, the African Forest officially opened on December 10, 2010.
-The exhibit is home to many African species, including the Grant's zebra, White rhinoceros, Red River hog, Masai giraffe, Ostrich, chimpanzee, and western lowland gorilla.
-In 2011, the Houston Press gave the Houston Zoo the Best of Houston® Award for Best New Ecosystem.
-In November 24, 2020, a new male Pygmy hippopotamus named Silas first arrived to the Houston Zoo from the Henry Doorly Zoo in Omaha.
+The exhibit is home to many African species, including the Grant's zebra, white rhinoceros, red river hog, Masai giraffe, ostrich, chimpanzee, and western lowland gorilla.
+In 2011, the Houston Press gave the Houston Zoo the Best of Houston Award for Best New Ecosystem.
+In November 24, 2020, a new male pygmy hippopotamus named Silas first arrived to the Houston Zoo from the Henry Doorly Zoo in Omaha.
 Silas died due to an illness on October 10, 2022.
+In November 2024, a pygmy hippo named Akobi arrived from the San Francisco Zoo as part of the breeding recommendation from the AZA.